Clickable arrow icon In this article

 TER = 5 lakhs/5 crores = 1%

-To clarify the above further, 1% is basically the amount of the total assets that need to be paid out in order to manage the fund.
+To clarify the above further, 1% is the amount of the total assets that need to be paid out to manage the fund.

-Of course, the return earned on the above investments by the fund house has to be more in order for you to not lose any money.
+Of course, the return earned on the above investments by the fund house has to be higher for you to not lose any money.

 Importance of Expense Ratio

-Expense-ratio indicates the per-unit cost of managing the funds which are calculated by dividing the total expenses by the total assets under management.
+The expense ratio indicates the per-unit cost of managing the funds, which is calculated by dividing the total expenses by the total assets under management.

-The higher the ratio, the higher the funds are being incurred in-order to manage the fund.
-A lower ratio indicates that lower resources are being used to manage the same assets.
+The higher the ratio, the more funds are being incurred to manage the fund.
+A lower ratio indicates that fewer resources are being used to manage the same assets.

 Recommended Read: Mutual Fund Charges